dougBelcher/100-days-of-code/log.md

 **Today's Progress**: Completed another pandas tutorial.

 **Thoughts:** The pandas library is starting to make a little bit more sense to me now.

+### Day 79: 6 Jun 2020

+**Today's Progress**: Brought a project home from work, extract data from an excel spreadsheet cell.

+**Thoughts:** Now we will see how well I understand python and pandas!!

+### Day 80: 7 Jun 2020

+**Today's Progress**: Extracted the data and output SQL, will take if to work and try it out.

+**Thoughts:** Worked most of the weekend on this to get it to a point where I could use it at work.